 You don’t need to have it all together to host a Small Group—you just have to be willing to let God use you.
 To host a group, you simply choose a topic that interests you and select a time and location to meet with others to share it.
-Then, we give you a few essential tools like first-time host training, a directory where others can find your group, and support throughout the semester.
+Then, we give you a few essential tools like first-time host orientation, a directory where others can find your group, and support throughout your time of hosting your group.
 We believe God uses Small Groups to change people’s lives, and as a Small Group host, you get to be a part of that.

 RE|NEW is a biblically-based study that helps any couple at any stage of their relationship to reconnect, reignite, or resurrect their marriages.

 You’ve probably seen Small Groups meeting and not even realized it.
 A small group looks like friends at lunch, teams playing basketball, or people studying a book or topic of interest.
 At its core, a small group is a small gathering of people, and it is less about what you do and more about who you do it with.
 By participating in Small Groups, you can expect to connect with others through a common activity, engage in life giving conversation and request prayer.